apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

     }
 }
 {% endhighlight %}
-* A **[JavaProcess]** is instantiated and event handlers are assigned to the events the process emits.
-The process is started and the running process ID is returned to keep track of the process. _If an exception occurs we log it and then **throw;** again because **we do not want the service to start up in a faulted state.**_
+* A **[JavaProcess]** is instantiated and event handlers are assigned to the events that the process emits.
+The process is started and the process ID is returned to keep track of the process. _If an exception occurs it is logged and then re-thrown again --- **throw;**, because **I do not want the service to start up in a faulted state or lose the stack trace.**_

 * _Config args_: All the app settings are used as arguments in order - regardless of key name.
 So first entry is first argument. _**arg0**_ then _**arg1**_ then _**charlie123**_ etc...
 {% highlight XML %}